SAP-samples/cloud-extension-ecc-business-process/mission/create-cap-app/README.md

 ### Create a New Application in SAP Business Application Studio

-1. Lon in to the SAP BTP cockpit and navigate to your subaccount.
+1. Log in to the SAP BTP cockpit and navigate to your subaccount.

 2. Choose **Instances and Subscriptions**.
 In the **Subscriptions** section, choose **Business Application Studio**, and then choose **Go to Application**.